s-h-a-d-o-w/simple-async-memo/README.md

 # simple-async-memo

-A minimalistic, reasonably fast (see [alternatives below](#alternatives)) memoization library with lazy cache renewal specifically for Promise-based usage.
+A minimalist, reasonably fast (see [alternatives below](#alternatives)) memoization library with lazy cache renewal specifically for Promise-based usage.

+## Why?

+With long running fetches/operations, it may be desirable to always get the cache immediately and update it silently in the background.
+So that the user never has to wait.

+While there are already dozens of memoization libraries out there, at least I couldn't find one that supports this behavior.
+Please let me know if there actually is one that's already more established than this one.

+## General behavior

 Rejection is generally considered an unacceptable result.
-Hence, whenever calling the function to be memoized is required (either the initial call or on cache expiration - see `maxAge`), simple-async-memo will retry on every call (but you can also customize the interval at which this happens - see `rejectRetryDelay`).
+Hence, whenever the cache is being refreshed (either the initial call or on cache expiration - see `maxAge`), simple-async-memo will keep retrying on rejection (the interval at which this happens can be customized - see `rejectRetryDelay`).

-If the initial call results in rejection, this will still be returned though.
+If the initial call already results in rejection, it will still be returned though.

 ## Installation